ionic-team/ionic-docs/versioned_docs/version-v6/vue/quickstart.md

 Additional details can be found [here](https://capacitorjs.com/docs/getting-started/with-ionic).

 Next, check out [all the APIs](https://capacitorjs.com/docs/apis) that are available.
 There is some great features, including the [Camera API](https://capacitorjs.com/docs/apis/camera).
-We can implement photo capture functionality in just a few lines of code:
+With only a few lines of code, we can add photo capture capabilities:

 ```html
 <template>